Dog Mental Illness Symptoms: Your Complete 2026 Guide

 What it looks like:

-- Trembling, panting, or drooling during loud noises
+- Trembling, panting, or drooling during loud noises.

-- Trying to hide in bathrooms, closets, or under furniture
+- Trying to hide in bathrooms, closets, or under furniture.

-- Destructive behavior during storms
+- Destructive behavior during storms (digging through drywall to "escape" the sound).

-- Excessive clinginess when they sense bad weather coming
+- Excessive clinginess when they sense bad weather coming.

-- Complete shutdown or inability to function during noise events
+- Complete shutdown or inability to function during noise events.

 The progression:

 Noise phobias often get worse over time without intervention.
 A dog who was mildly bothered by thunder can develop a full-blown phobia that includes reacting to the sound of rain or even changes in barometric pressure.
+It spirals.

 General Anxiety: When Everything Feels Overwhelming